Train derails after colliding with truck in Yakima County

 For the second time in as many days, a freight train has derailed in rural Washington.

-A BNSF train collided with a semi-truck near Mabton, Yakima County, just before 10 a.m.
+A 116-container BNSF train was hit by a semi-truck about two miles east of Mabton, Yakima County, just before 10 a.m.
 Wednesday, said Courtney Wallace, a BNSF spokesperson.

 Three locomotives and eight empty grain cars derailed, Wallace said.
 Neither the train crew nor the driver of the truck was injured, she said.